melissagraham-create/manage-vaccinations-in-schools-guidance/app/guide/consent-responses.md

 4. Go to the **Consent** tab.
 5. Use the filters to see how many consents, refusals and conflicts you have - a list of children matching the filters you’ve used will display.
 6. Click on a child’s name if you want to see more details about consent for that child.

+For flu, if consent has been given, you’ll be able to see whether this is for:
+- nasal spray only
+- nasal spray, or injected vaccine if the nasal spray is not suitable
+- injected vaccine only

 ![Screenshot of consent responses for a session.](/assets/images/session-consent.png 'Mavis shows consent responses for a session grouped by status.')